quantify-os/quantify-core/docs/installation.rst

         We currently do not have a conda recipe for installation, instead we refer to the default pip installation within the conda environment.

 From source
 ------------

-The sources for Quantify can be downloaded from the `GitLab repo <https://gitlab.com/Quantify-os/Quantify-core>`_:
+The source code of Quantify can be downloaded from the `GitLab repo <https://gitlab.com/Quantify-os/Quantify-core>`_ or installed from your terminal:

 .. code-block:: console